-This Waiheke Local Board Plan 2023 has similar themes to our previous three-year plan and focuses on delivery of recommendations within our publicly consulted strategic plans.
-The plan brings together community contributions from early engagement and subsequent consultation, as well as those of board members.
+This draft Waiheke Local Board Plan 2023 has similar themes to our previous three-year plan and focuses on delivery of recommendations within our publicly consulted strategic plans.
+The draft brings together community contributions from early engagement, as well as those of board members.

-Climate change is front of mind following the devastating weather events of 2023, and we are proposing a number of initiatives that will help lower our carbon emissions.
+Climate change is front of mind following the recent devastating weather events and we are proposing a number of initiatives that will help lower our carbon emissions.
 We will be supporting our community in your efforts to becoming more resilient, connected and prepared, and we will be advocating for development of plans that help us understand and to mitigate stormwater effects on the island and how best to protect our coastal assets.

-We have continued with the central vision of Waiheke as a sanctuary in the Gulf which was overwhelmingly supported in the last plan.
-This plan recognises how important it is that the essential character of Waiheke is protected, as well as the ways we work together, with mana whenua, residents, community groups and all others working for the protection and regeneration of the indigenous ecology of land, sea and sky.
+We have continued with the central vision of Waiheke as an island sanctuary in the Gulf which was overwhelmingly supported in the last plan.
+This plan recognises how important it is that the essential character of Waiheke is protected, and the ways we work together, especially with tangata whenua so the indigenous ecology of land to sea can be restored.